Skip to main content

 How do I show fair weights to a committee?
 Export clean math from Weighted vs. unweighted GPA, cite the GPA weighting guide (Honors/AP), and include your scale from the 5.0 GPA scale guide.

 What if I have incompletes or I’m on probation?
-Plan next steps with GPA planning for incomplete grades and the Incomplete grades scenario planner.
+Plan next steps with GPA planning for incomplete grades and the incomplete-grade guide.
 Read rules in Academic probation rules by state and A-student’s SAP guide.